 Enentah: uh-NEHN-tah Arapaho for "man-mountain" is enetah - but somewhere along the line, the second "n" got added.

-Englewood: many locals say EEN-gul-wood (as if it's spelled "Inglewood"), but you'll hear transplants and some media people say EHN-gul-wood.
+Englewood: many locals say EEN-gul-wood (as if it's spelled "Inglewood"), but you'll also hear people say EHN-gul-wood.

 Eolus: EE-oh-lus, or EE-uh-liss There are a couple 14ers named after the Greek god of the winds.